 Sani, who pledged that his committee would carry out the directive of the Senate President with diligence and all sense of responsibility, noted that the country cannot afford to lose any revenue at the moment.

 He said, “The recent removal of fuel subsidies, which decision was the best, has added to the burden felt by many citizens.
 This underscored the urgency for a comprehensive measure that would not only stabilise the economy, but will also ensure equitable access to basic necessities and opportunities for all segments of society.

 “The country is faced with dual challenges of rising debt and insufficient revenue which demand our immediate attention.

 “The Senate Finance Committee under my leadership commitment will be to embark on a mission to amplify our revenue streams.

 “We will assist in driving economic growth that is not only robust but also resilient through legislative means.

 “We will provide legislative platform to manage our debt judiciously and explore avenues for favourable terms and sustainable repayment simultaneously.”

-The senator congratulated the Minister of Finance and Coordinating MInister for the Economy, Mr. Olawale Edun, on his appointment.
+The Senator congratulated the Minister of Finance and Coordinating Minister of the Economy, Mr. Olawale Edun, on his appointment.

 He said his position carries with it a profound responsibility for shaping Nigeria’s economic trajectory.

-“In my capacity as the Chairman, Senate Committee on Finance, I am very much aware and in the know of the economic and developmental challenges our country is going through.
+He said, “In my capacity as the Chairman, Senate Committee on Finance I am very much aware and in the know of the economic and developmental challenges our country is going through.